bounverif/starter-carla-0913/README.md

 ## Test drive the container

-Once your environment set up, click "Use this template" button to transfer this repo onto your github account and then clone it on local computer.
+Once your environment set up, click "Use this template" button to transfer this repo onto your github account and then clone it on your local computer.

 Change to the project directory and you will be able to run the (no-3d-rendering) Carla server by executing the command there
 ```